Can We Think Like Water?

 The Los Angeles River loses more elevation in its 51 mile journey from its headwaters to the Pacific Ocean than the Mississippi River does along its entire length.

-The Ballona Watershed gathers its waters from coastal mountain snowmelt, urban runoff, and groundwater – as evidenced in the images from Taylor Yard Bridge, showing plant life along the river bottom.
+The Ballona Watershed gathers its waters from coastal mountain snowmelt, urban runoff, and groundwater – as evidenced in the images from Taylor Yard Bridge, part of an 11-mile stretch with a stone, not concrete, bottom, allowing plant life to emerge.

 introduced plant life